How does your adhesive converter prevent faulty parts from reaching you?

 1. SET-UP INSPECTION

-Before the product runs on the press, Strouse double-checks the measurements, quantity, documentation, material, and more.
+Before the product runs on the press, Strouse double-checks the measurements, construction, function, quantity, documentation, material, and more.
 Once we’ve verified it all, it’s time to run the order.

 2. IN-PROCESS INSPECTION

-The final acceptance stage is one last look at the packaging and labels to ensure correct spelling and format.
+The final acceptance and release stage takes one last look at the packaging, labeling, and shipping documents to ensure correct information, spelling, format, and that all documents are prepared and included.

 Conclusion

-Each project has its own quality control requirements, so if there’s any doubt about whether a converter can match your needs, you’ll want to ask about it directly.
-Due to the fact that everything we do is custom, our quality controls for each project are also custom-tailored to our customer’s needs.
+Each project has its own quality control requirements, so if you’re in any doubt about whether a converter can match your needs, you’ll want to ask about it directly.
+Because everything we do is custom, our quality controls for each project are also custom-tailored to meet our customers’ needs.

 Don’t settle for countless quality mistakes when you could be saving far more on a more accurate, more efficient process.
 Reach out for a flexible material consultation and consider switching to a more efficient converter today.